MurtoHilali/Interactome-VEP/docs/interactions.md

 # Fetch Interaction Data Script

-This script fetches protein interaction data from MINT or BioGRID and generates multi-FASTA files for each pair of interaction partners. **Note**: The BioGRID processing functions are still in development, and only MINT is currently working.
+This script fetches protein interaction data from MINT or BioGRID and generates multi-FASTA files for each pair of interaction partners.
+Its purpose is to create MFA inputs for AF2-multimer to make complex predictions.

 ## Requirements